Weener

 Weener ([ˈveːnɐ]) is a town in the district of Leer, in Lower Saxony, Germany.
 It is situated near the border with the Netherlands, on the river Ems.
-The towns population is at 15,654, making it the largest town of the region Rheiderland.
+The town's population is at 15,654, making it the largest town of the region Rheiderland.
 It has a railway and autobahn connection to Groningen, Netherlands, Emden and Bremen.

 The city was first mentioned in a monastery's records in 951.

 Town

 Division of the town

 The town of Weener consists of 9 districts: